 Could your passion for the National Trust and Monk's House directly benefit our conservation work?
-We are currently recruiting a raffle ticket and plant seller.
+We would love to recruit a raffle ticket and plant seller.
 The proceeds from all plants sold will help towards the maintenance of the garden and through the raffle ticket sales, we're currently fundraising for a restoration project.
 Look back again at the website in the new year to see the latest opportunities.

 If you enjoy talking to people and can provide a warm welcome to visitors then this may be the role for you.
 If you would like to know more about how you could get involved with fundraising through a role such as this then do get in touch by email